Simulation Software for Underground Mining.

 SECTION 3

-The Reality for Mine Planners.
+The Reality for Planning Engineers.

 You built the schedule.
 You checked it against the fleet.
 You handed it to the crews.
 Then something changed underground, and the shift started unwinding before it started.